Mannion’s layup gives No. 14 Arizona 93-91 win vs Pepperdine

 The game was tied 42-all at halftime before Arizona jumped out to a 69-57 lead midway through the second half with a 13-2 run keyed by three consecutive 3-pointers from Green.

 Pepperdine (3-4) got back into the game with nine straight points, including six by Chavez.
-The Waves tied it at 74 on Kameron Edwards’ fast-break dunk off a steal with 6:47 remaining
+The Waves tied it at 74 on Edwards’ fast-break dunk off a steal with 6:47 remaining.

-Pepperdine went up 84-83 on Kessler Edwards’ 3-pointer, but that was its last lead of the game.
+“I thought we would be able to hold steady on that gap after our run.
+I didn’t think they would punch it back to tie it,” Miller said.

 BIG PICTURE